 The first step in diagnosing asthma is a good evaluation.
-In many cases, a diagnosis of asthma is made based upon your history and symptoms at the time of evaluation.
-The family history should also be considered, as a positive family history increases a person's chances of developing asthma.
+In many cases, a diagnosis of asthma is made based upon your child's history and symptoms at the time of evaluation.
+With a younger child, recurrent episodes may be experienced before an actual diagnosis of asthma is made.
+The family history should also be considered, as this increases the child's chances of developing asthma.